wajiham/Web-Security-Learning/01-path-traversal/README.md

 Developers should:

 - Avoid using user-controlled input directly as filesystem paths
+  Bad:
+  filename = request.args["filename"]
+  open("/var/www/images/" + filename)

+  Safer:
+  file_id = request.args["id"]
+  filename = lookup_filename(file_id)
+  open("/var/www/images/" + filename)
+  The user supplies an ID, not a raw path.

 - Prefer internal file IDs or allowlists
+  Instead of:
+  /download?filename=report.pdf
+  use:
+  /download?id=42

+  Server-side:
+  files = {
+    "42": "report.pdf",
+    "43": "invoice.pdf"
+  }
+  Only known files can be selected.

+  An allowlist could also be:
+  allowed = ["logo.png", "banner.png", "avatar.png"]
+  if filename not in allowed:
+  reject()

 - Decode and normalize input before validation
 - Resolve the final canonical path
 - Verify the resolved path stays inside the intended directory
 - Use least-privilege filesystem permissions

+Below is an example of some simple Java code to validate the canonical path of a file based on user input:

+File file = new File(BASE_DIRECTORY, userInput);
+if (file.getCanonicalPath().startsWith(BASE_DIRECTORY)) {
+    // process file
+}

 ---